cdsbook/book/README.md

 # Introduction to Computational and Data Sciences for Scientists (with R)

-_Book and Tutorials_
+Online version of book at: https://cdsbook.github.io/book/

 ## Project structure

-The book and tutorials share the same source .Rmd files in the `src` directory.
+The book, tutorials, and slides share the same source .Rmd files in the `src` directory.

-Base content is in the `src/snippets` directory.
-Then chapter/tutorial files in the `src/book` and `src/tutorials` folders convert those into book chapters and interactive tutorials.
+* Base shared content is in the `src/snippets` directory.
+* Chapter/tutorial files in the `src/book` and `src/tutorials` folders convert those into book chapters and interactive tutorials.
+* Slides are in the `src/slides` directory.

 ## Building